-'I guess that's what his name is.'
-They started back out of the alley.
-'Tell me,' Jon said, 'just what sort of person is Geryn?'
-'He's a strange old man.
-He talks to himself all the time,' said Alter.
-'But he's smart.'
+"I guess that's what his name is."
+74 They started back out of the alley.
+"Tell me," Jon said, "just what sort of person is Geryn?"
+"He's a strange old man.
+He talks to himself all the time," said Alter.
+"But he's smart."
 Talks to himself, Jon reflected, and nodded.
 When they reached the door of the inn, Jon pulled his cape off and stepped into the light.
 A few people at the bar turned around, and when they saw the children, they looked askance at one another.
-'Geryn's probably upstairs,' Alter said.
+"Geryn's probably upstairs," Alter said.
 They went to the second floor.
 Jon let the children go ahead of him as they passed into the shadow of the hall.
 He only stepped up to them when Alter pushed open the door at the end of the hall and bright light from Geryn's room fell full across them.
-'What is it?'
+"What is it?"
 Geryn snapped.
-And then, 'What is it, quick.'
+And then, "What is it, quick?"
 He whirled around in the chair at the rough wooden desk when they entered.
-The giant Arkor was standing by the window.
-Geryn's grey eyes fidgeted back and forth.
-Finally he said, 'Why are you out here?
+The giant was standing by the window.
+Geryn's gray eyes fidgeted back and forth.
+Finally he said, "Why are you out here?
 And who is he?
-What do you want?'
-'I'm from the Duchess of Petra,' Jon said.
-'I've come to take Let to the forest people.'
-'Yes,' said the old man.
-'Yes.'
-Then his face twisted as he tried to remember something.
-He shook his head.
-'Yes.'
+What do you want?"
+"I'm from the Duchess of Petra," Jon said.
+"I've come to take Let to the forest people."
+76 CAPTIVES OF THE FLAME yes, s' said the old man.
+"Yes."
+Then suddenly his face twisted as if he were trying to remember something.
+Then shook his head.
+"Yes."
 Suddenly he stood up.
-'Well, go on!
+"Well, go on.
 I've done my part, I tell you.
-I've done!
+IVe done.
 Every minute he's in my house he endangers my boarders, my friends.
 Take him.
-Go on!'
+Go on."
 The giant turned from the window.
-'I am to go with you.
-My name is Arkor.'
+"I am to go with you.
+My name is Arkor."
 Jon frowned.
-For the first time the scarred figure's height registered.
-'Why-?' he started.
-'It is to my part of the country that we go,' said Arkor.
-'I know how to get there.
+For the first time the scarred giant's height struck him.
+"Why ...?" he started.
+"It is my country that we go to," said Arkor.
+"I know how to get there.
 I can take you through it.
-Geryn says it is part of the plan.'
-Jon felt a knot of resentment tighten.
-These plans, the Duchess's, Geryn's, not even the plans of the triple beings who inhabited them: they trapped him.
+Geryn says it is part of the plan."
+Jon felt a sudden knot of resentment tighten inside him.
+These plans-the Duchess', Geryn's, even the plans of the triple beings who inhabited them-they trapped him.
 Freedom.
 The word went in and out of his mind like a shadow.
-He said, 'When do we go then, if you know how to get there?'
-'In the morning,' said Arkor.
+He said, "When do we go then, if you know how to get there?"
+"In the morning," said Arkor.